 Most of the foyer is the same as it was last year except for small changes.
 Like on this little tree I added grapevine as well as real pine cones.

 As you enter into the living room we have this wall with a mirror on it.
-The table is normally in the living room.
+This side table is normally in the living room.
 But since I had no room in there for it I felt this was the perfect place for it.

 Living Room Christmas Tree

-Under the tree, I did my old stand by.
+Under the tree, I did my old stand-by.
 By adding quilting padding, 2 strings of clear lights, and then tulle on top of it, gives a snow effect under the tree.
+Under the tree is a favorite place for the cats to take a nap.

 This year my inspiration for the big Christmas tree was these cranberries.
 The deep red of the cranberries with the slightest touch of frost on them.
 They are picks that you can find at Hobby Lobby.